robocorp/actions-cookbook/deploy-fly-io/README.md

 ## Prepare your Action Server

-The deployment will utilize [fly.io Docker deployment](https://fly.io/docs/languages-and-frameworks/dockerfile/) and will setup [Nginx](https://www.nginx.com) as a proxy and utilize [Supervisor](https://supervisord.org/) for process control.
+The deployment will use [fly.io Docker deployment](https://fly.io/docs/languages-and-frameworks/dockerfile/) and will setup [Nginx](https://www.nginx.com) as a proxy server and utilize [Supervisor](https://supervisord.org/) for process control.
 A configuration file is requried for each - you can leave each as is or update to your needs:

 - Docker [./docker/Dockerfile](./docker/Dockerfile) to setup the base Python image
 - Nginx [./docker/nginx.conf](./docker/nginx.conf) to setup a proxy and expose only those Action Server endpoints that are required for AI applications.
--  Supervisor [./docker/supervisord.conf](./docker/supervisord.conf) to handle launching both Action Server and Nginx in tandem and report the logs to fly.io:
+- Supervisor [./docker/supervisord.conf](./docker/supervisord.conf) to handle launching both Action Server and Nginx in tandem and report the logs to fly.io.

 ---